nzjrs/wasp/sw/doc/index.rst

 which bridge the pieces together.

 An important common element in all pieces is the :doc:`comm-protocol`, which defines the binary interface between the pieces.
+To setup or customize the :xref:`wasp` system for a new UAV see :doc:`configuration`

 .. toctree::
    :maxdepth: 2